ethereum/hive/docs/commandline.md

 same machine as dockerd.
 Using docker remotely is not supported at this time.
 We have also not tested hive extensively on any OS but Linux, so you must run Linux to use hive.

-To get hive, you first need to clone to the repository to any location.
-All commands should be run from within the root of the repository.
+To get hive, you first need to clone to the repository to any location, then build the hive executable.

     git clone https://github.com/ethereum/hive
     cd ./hive

-Now build the hive executable:

     go build .

-Then, to run a simulation, use the following command:
+All hive commands should be run from within the root of the repository.
+To run a simulation, use the following command:

     ./hive --sim <simulation> --client <client(s) you want to test against>